Rosy0912/Rosy0912.github.io/_pages/about.md

   Drafted part of the technical report.

 - *Jul 2023 – Sep 2023*, **Information Technology Headquarters, Guolian Securities** (Supervisor: Honghui Xu)
-  Cleaned and structured raw data for knowledge-graph integration.
+  Cleaned and structured financial data for knowledge-graph integration.
   Trained and fine-tuned open-source LLMs using the curated knowledge-base data.